Are you an entrepreneurs planning to start up a new small business and perhaps you've been thinking about developing your website?

-"There’s no point spending a couple of thousand dollars of your limited start-up capital on building a website that won’t be found!"
+"There's no point spending a couple of thousand dollars of your valuable start-up capital building a website that won't be found"

 I met with Ajax McKerral, the founder of Nuttify.
 His business specialises in the design and development of visible Wordpress websites and has recently been very successful in winning substantial contracts with local government.
 Ajax advises his clients on how best to harness social media to make it easy for their target market to find, like and share their content.
 He shares some of his experience ....

 1. So Ajax, what was your motivation in starting up your own business – and what was the thinking behind the selection of Nuttify as the business name?